markabrahams/node-net-snmp/README.md

 Note that there is no `handler` callback function in this particular example, so any interaction is directly between SNMP requests and MIB values with no other intervention.

+## snmp.createMib ()

+The `createMib()` function instantiates and returns an instance of the `Mib` class.
+The new Mib does not have any nodes (except for a single root node) and does not have any registered providers.

+Note that this is only usable for an agent, not an AgentX subagent.
+Since an agent instanciates a `Mib` instance on creation, this call is not needed in many scenarios.
+Two scenarios where it might be useful are:

+ * where you want to pre-populate a `Mib` instance with providers and scalar/tabular data before creating the `Agent` instance itself.
+ * where you want to swap out an agent's existing `Mib` instance for an entirely new one.

 ## mib.registerProvider (definition)